You need a building consent to install, move or replace a solid fuel heater, wood burner or freestanding or inbuilt fireplace.

-- two full sets of floor plans showing position of SFH and alarm locations
+- floor plans showing position of SFH and alarm locations

 - the roof type